lowks/Radpath/README.md

 end
 ```

-After that, run `mix deps.get` from your shell to fetch and compile radpath.
+After that, run `mix deps.get` from your shell to fetch and compile Radpath.

 ## Status

-Project is still actively being developed
+Project is still actively being developed whenever I can find the time.

 ## Running Tests